Grumman F7F Tigercat

 The Grumman F7F Tigercat is a heavy fighter aircraft that served with the United States Navy (USN) and United States Marine Corps (USMC) from late in World War II until 1954.
 It was the first twin-engine fighter to be deployed by the USN.
-While the Tigercat was delivered too late to see combat in World War II, it saw action as a night fighter and attack aircraft during the Korean War.
+While the Tigercat was delivered too late to see combat in World War II, it did serve in reconnaissance roles.
+The Tigercat primarily saw action as a night fighter and attack aircraft during the Korean War.

 Designed initially for service on Midway-class aircraft carriers, early production F7Fs were land-based variants.
 The type was too large to operate from older and smaller carriers, and only a late variant (F7F-4N) was certified for carrier service.